 Is It Good Work If It’s Not God’s Work?

-Ephesians 2:8-10
+Ephesians 2:10

-For by grace you are saved through faith, and this is not from yourselves, it is the gift of God; it is not from works, so that no one can boast.
 For we are his workmanship, having been created in Christ Jesus for good works that God prepared beforehand so we may do them.

 What do you think of when you hear the word workmanship?
 For me, the first thing that comes to mind is a product of a skilled craftsman or the work of one’s hands.
 In the key passage for this lesson, God is the Skilled Craftsman and we are the work of His hands—His masterpiece.
 Or you might even say, we are His poem.
 In fact, the English word poem is derived from the Greek word for workmanship—poiema.
 Before the foundation of the world, the Lord wrote out a “good work-order” for each one of His children.
 In eternity past we were commissioned and skilled for a particular job.
 In God’s grand story, each of us is a line in that poem.
 When the work is complete, it will be a magnificent masterpiece reflecting His creativity and glory.

 God not only thinks about us, but He has made plans for us (Jeremiah 29:11-15).
 He chose us in Christ before the foundations of the world.
 But that’s not all; He has predetermined the exact time and place that we would live (Acts 17:22-29).
 And furthermore, He also planned the good work we would do!
 Now I ask you: “Is God in the details of your life?”
 You better believe that He is (Romans 8:28-29).